 Registration for the Certificate closes on 1 September each year.
 Early registration is recommended as entries are accepted on a first come first served basis.

 AEA Diploma in Electoral Administration

 Candidates may only apply to register for the Diploma after they have been awarded the Certificate.

 The Diploma syllabus consists of three modules; ‘Electoral Law’, ‘Public Administration, Electoral Arrangements and Electoral Systems’ and ‘Management and Finance’.
-The full syllabus can be accessed here.
+The full Diploma syllabus is here.

 Diploma candidates will be required to submit a dissertation on a subject approved by the Examining Board and subsequently attend an oral examination linked to it.
 Where a pass mark is confirmed, the candidate will then be required to sit two examinations (answering four questions from six on the first, and three from five on the second) at an assessment day.

 Once pass marks for the dissertation and both parts of the assessment day have been achieved, candidates will be entitled to use the designatory letters AEA (Dip), provided they remain in membership of the Association.

 Registration for the Diploma closes on 1 October each year.

 For each programme, an induction course and an examination techniques course are provided free of charge.
 Otherwise, the costs of any training courses or research materials are not included in the qualification fees, although discounts are generally offered on AEA training courses and events for candidates.

 If you require any further information, contact the Qualifications Team at AEAQualifications@sunderland.gov.uk.